 NAOMI: After we bought the house, we found out it was built on a swamp, so everybody has drainage problems.

 TOM: I’m pretty sure that you’re not looking at the water table there; you’re looking at some water that’s staying around.
-So here’s the solution: it’s called a “curtain drain.”
+So here’s the solution to drain yard of standing water: it’s called a “curtain drain.”